Cardinals vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Hunter Renfroe has 28 hits with seven doubles, seven home runs and 11 walks.
+- Hunter Renfroe has collected 29 hits with seven doubles, seven home runs and 11 walks.
 He has driven in 20 runs.

 Renfroe Recent Games